Home » Satellite Images » Phytoplankton Blooms from Space

 Explosive phytoplankton growth spreads blooms across hundreds of miles of ocean.

-This image is a satellite view of a phytoplankton bloom that developed in the Atlantic Ocean off the coast of Namibia in 2008.
+This satellite image features a phytoplankton bloom that developed in the Atlantic Ocean off the coast of Namibia in 2008.
 The bloom first appeared about October 28 and began to dissipate by November 14.
 The typical phytoplankton bloom lasts just a few weeks or less.
 Blooms are frequent off the cost of Namibia because deep ocean currents deliver cold, nutrient-rich waters from the Southern Ocean near Antarctica.
 The currents encounter the continental shelf, and the water is pushed up the continental slope towards the surface.
 Often the blooms grow so aggressively that decomposition of deceased plankton bodies consumes so much oxygen that a "dead zone" develops in these areas.
 This satellite image was prepared by NASA Earth Observatory.

 Phytoplankton Through a Microscope: This photograph shows numerous types of microscopic plant-like organisms known as diatoms.
 Diatoms are a common member of the phytoplankton populations that live and drift in the sunlit waters of the ocean surface.
 Many of them have a thin silica shell, known as a "test", and contain chlorophyll.
 During a bloom, billions of diatoms in the water cause it to appear bluish green to green in color.
 When they die, their bodies sink to the bottom and contribute silica and organic carbon to the bottom sediment.
+If preserved, these sediments can form a rock known as diatomite.

 What Is A Phytoplankton Bloom?